Last fact-checked: 29 February 2020

-If you find a trustworthy Costa Rican dentist your care is just as good (if not better) than what you would receive at home.
+If you find a trustworthy Costa Rican dentist your care will be just as good (if not better) than what you would receive at home.
 Of course, finding a reliable dentist is not always that easy but there are ways you can find information out, just by searching on the internet.

-These days people are willing to leave reviews online about everything - and that includes the service they have received from doctors and dentists.
+These days people are willing to leave reviews online about everything, and that includes the service they have received from doctors and dentists.
 A quick search on the internet for your dentist may throw up all sorts of information, as well as reviews.

 What’s more, we are contactable pretty much 24 hours a day by toll-free phone, email or online chat – and our Customer Care Team are really helpful and friendly and will always answer your questions honestly.